Skip to content

 Voice-Over & Audio Production From Beautiful Downtown Burbank

-Trained in voice-over by Acting Studio Chicago, I’ve lent my voice and audio editing skills to many projects and roles over the years— including:
+Trained by Acting Studio Chicago, I’ve lent my voice and audio editing skills to many projects and roles over the years— including:

 • “Voice of God” announcer for Peacock screening events in Los Angeles